FDOT District Four - Palm Beach Header Image

 SR 806/Atlantic Avenue Reconstruction Project

 Description: This 2.760-mile project on SR 806/Atlantic Avenue, from west of SR 7/US 441 to just east of SR 91/Florida's Turnpike, and on SR 7/US 441, from just south of Rio Grande Avenue to just south of Tivoli Island Boulevard in Delray Beach and Boynton Beach began on January 20, 2025.
 Work includes widening SR 806/Atlantic Avenue from west of SR 7/US 441 to east of Lyons Road from 2 to 4 lanes and from Lyons Road to east of SR 91/Florida's Turnpike from 4 to 6 lanes to enhance traffic flow and safety.
 The SR 7/US 441 and SR 806/Atlantic Avenue intersection will be expanded to accommodate a third northbound and southbound through lane and a second northbound right-turn lane to improve infrastructure resilience, traffic flow, and safety.
 The Lyons Road and SR 806/Atlantic Avenue intersection will also be expanded to accommodate three eastbound and westbound through lanes, dual left-turn lanes, and single right-turn lanes, further improving traffic flow and safety.
 The project includes constructing continuous 6-foot sidewalks and 7-foot buffered bike lanes in both directions of SR 806/Atlantic Avenue from SR 7/US 441 to east of Lyons Road, along with an 8-foot sidewalk along the westbound side from east of Lyons Road to west of SR 91/Florida's Turnpike, to enhance safety and connectivity for pedestrians and cyclists.
 The existing SR 806/Atlantic Avenue bridge over the Lake Worth Drainage District E-1 canal will be reconfigured to accommodate an eastbound sidewalk, providing improved pedestrian access.
 The Lake Worth Drainage District L-34 canal will be relocated approximately 60 feet south to accommodate roadway widening and ensure resilient infrastructure with effective water drainage management.
 Additionally, the Smith Sundy Road and SR 806/Atlantic Avenue intersection will be expanded to align with a future Palm Beach County project, featuring two lanes along Atlantic Avenue in each direction.
 Throughout the project limits, drainage, signage, lighting, signalization, and pavement markings will be upgraded to enhance infrastructure resilience, traffic flow, and safety.
 Fiber optic cables will also be installed along the corridor to interconnect traffic signals and improve real-time communication and safety.
 For more information, please contact Community Outreach Specialist Melissa Readling at 772-577-8803 or [email protected].
-See the attached flyer for more information.
 Cost/Completion: $26 million/Summer 2028 Traffic Impact:

 One northbound lane on SR 7/US 441 may be closed from Rio Grand Avenue to just south of Atlantic Avenue from 7 a.m. to 5 p.m.
-Monday through Friday for roadway widening.
+Monday through Saturday for roadway widening.

 One northbound lane on SR 7/US 441 may be closed from just north of Atlantic Avenue to Tivoli Isles Boulevard from 7 a.m. to 5 p.m.
-Monday through Friday for roadway widening.
+Monday through Saturday for roadway widening.

 One southbound lane on SR 7/US 441 may be closed from Tivoli Isles Boulevard to just north of Atlantic Avenue from 7 a.m. to 5 p.m.
-Monday through Friday for roadway widening.
+Monday through Saturday for roadway widening.

 One southbound lane on SR 7/US 441 may be closed from just south of Atlantic Avenue to just south of 105th Drive South from 7 a.m. to 5 p.m.
-Monday through Friday for roadway widening.
+Monday through Saturday for roadway widening.

 CENTRAL PALM BEACH COUNTY PROJECTS

-(Boynton Beach, Lake Worth Beach, Royal Palm Beach, West Palm Beach, Palm Beach) 1.
+(Boynton Beach, Lake Worth Beach, Royal Palm Beach, West Palm Beach, Palm Beach)

 SR 804/Boynton Beach Boulevard Resurfacing, Restoration, and Rehabilitation Project